Research Strategy for Osteopathy Australia

-High quality university education and training provides exceptional academics, osteopathic practitioners and graduates who work in a variety of health care settings.
-With this in mind, the research areas included in our research priorities needs to be equally broad and encompass clinical issues beyond technique or treatment efficacy.
+High quality university education and training provides academics, osteopathic practitioners and graduates who work in a variety of health care settings.
+The research areas included in our research priorities needs to be equally broad and encompass clinical issues beyond technique or treatment efficacy.

 A description of clear priorities in research for Osteopathy Australia will inform the implementation of our research policy and the all future funding.
 In doing so, this ensures the direction of research supported by us is consistent with the broader aims of the Osteopathy Australia’s research strategy and supports the place of the osteopathy in higher education and health care.

 - Embracing the complex reality of osteopathic practice;

 - Promoting rigorous and critical examination of practice;

 - Building understanding of osteopathy’s role and place in the health system;

 - Developing research maturity within practitioners, researchers and academics; and,